liorjanah/ReaserchMate/README.rst

 Prerequisites
 ==============

-In order to run ResearchMate you should install:
+In order to run **ResearchMate** you should install:

 * Download and Install `Vagrant`_.
 * Download and Install `Virtual Box`_.

 Run the project on your local machine
 ======================================
-A step by step series that tell you how to get Hotails up and running:
+A step by step series that tell you how to get **ResearchMate** up and running:

 1. Clone the repository
-2. Open command prompt in Hotails directory
+2. Open command prompt in **ResearchMate** directory
-3. Spin the environment using vagrant up
+3. Spin the environment using :code:`vagrant up`
 4. That's it! your virtual machine is up and running
-5. Go to http://localhost:8000 in your web browser
+5. Go to http://localhost:3000 in your web browser
-6. You can enter the virtual machine by running vagrant ssh
+6. You can enter the virtual machine by running :code:`vagrant ssh`
-7. When finished, run vagrant destroy -f to tear down the environment
+7. When finished, run :code:`vagrant destroy -f` to tear down the environment

 NOTE: By running this command all changes on the virtual machine will be deleted.